-9. Don’t forget to tag relevant parties in your post, like the venue hosting your event, to boost reach.
+9. Don’t forget to tag relevant accounts in your post to boost reach.

 10. Use the Hemingway App to make your writing bold and clear, along with receiving a readability score.

-11. While a cross-channel strategy is important factor in the success of a campaign, if your target audience is primarily active on one channel, focus your core efforts there.
+11. While a cross-channel strategy is an important factor in the success of a campaign, if your target audience is primarily active on one channel, focus your core efforts there.
 According to the Pew Research Institute, 62% of internet users ages 65 and older use Facebook while online adults ages 18 – 29 use Instagram and constitute seven times the share among those 65+.
-Social media success is all about understanding where your target audience already engages, and connect with them there!
+Social media success is all about understanding where your target audience already engages, and connecting with them there.